What does Hiram mean?

 Hiram is a somewhat prominent first name for men (#666 out of 1220, Top 55%) but an unusual surname for all people.
 (2000 U.S. Demographics)

 Displayed below is the birth name history of Hiram for boys.
-Hiram was first listed in 1880-1889 and reached its top position of #165 in the U.S. then, but is not ranked currently.
+Hiram was first listed in 1880-1889 and reached its top position of #165 in the U.S. then, and is presently at #1568.
 (Top Baby Names, 2014)

 Below is a charted analysis of the history of the boy name Hiram and related names.
-The only other prominent alternative form of Hiram is Hyrum.
-These relations of Hiram were at the top of their popularity a century ago (usage of 0.52%) and are now much less common.
+The only other prominent alternative form of Hiram (#1568 in 2014) is Hyrum (#1582 in 2014).
+These relations of Hiram were at the top of their popularity a century ago (usage of 0.1%) and are now much less common.